Updated On

 How do you encourage centipede grass to spread?

 Encouraging centipede grass to spread requires proper maintenance.
-This includes mowing, dethatching, maintaining an optimal soil pH of 5.5 and proper fertilizing and watering.
-The right type and amount of fertilizer are especially important to maintain centipede grass health and encourage growth and spreading.
+This includes mowing, dethatching, maintaining an optimal soil pH of 5.5, and proper fertilizing and watering.
+The right type and amount of fertilizer is especially important to maintain centipede grass health and encourage growth and spreading.

 Can you walk on centipede grass?